Going for a walk

 November 9th was positively balmy.
 Ian left on the 7 am ferry, headed for Queen’s University Farmer’s Market.
 Don was watching the weather reports before heading out to do chores; Christopher was dealing with Ontario Sheep Marketing business.
 I went for a walk with my grandsons’ dog, Diego.

 There were flocks of ducks and geese on the lake, gabbling and gossiping and apparently deciding that migrating wasn’t all it’s cracked up to be.
 A Loon call vibrated down my spine.
 The grass is still vividly green and the hay bales perfumed the air as I passed.
-(For recent information on Island birds see this blog.)

 The fields are once again populated with our sheep.